anodyne/docs/controllers.md

+---
-# Controllers
+title: Controllers
+description: Get to know the heart and soul of Nova: controllers.
+layout: docs
+---

-Get to know the heart and soul of Nova: controllers.
+Get to know the heart and soul of Nova: controllers. {% .lead %}

 ---